HarmonicHemispheres/tacoshell/README.md

 - [ ] add a `watch` mode, where agent tasks can perform scheduled jobs and triggers can cause a specific chat session to be prompted with some data.
 - [ ] add a documentation site in sphinx
 - [ ] add streamlit app to interact with Taco
+- [ ] add `.info` command with details about OpenAi docs, taco statistics, python package versions and other useful details 😆